 Blooms will appear in early spring, typically ahead of the new flurry of growth.
 Most Sundews will produce one or two flowers, lasting several days at a time.
 There isn't much you can do to stimulate a show of colour, as the use of flower-inflicting nutrients (like potassium) can't be used for chemical burn reasons on its roots.

-Repot every three or four years in spring using only a carnivorous-labelled compost and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every three or four years in the spring, using only a 'Carnivorous' labelled compost and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 If you're still unsure of what to do, never hesitate to send us an email or direct message to get our expert advice on transplantation.
 Never use any other compost as the chemicals typically found in these soils will burn the roots, killing the plant outright.